Same four letters – two different outcomes.

 3. This feeling is known by others.

 Most times, this truth is the most powerful for me.
 The moment I say, “Paul knows what it’s like to feel anxious,” I can sense the anxiety loosening or the hopelessness brightening.
 And while the three truths may not eliminate all unpleasant feelings, they definitely help me bear the feelings.
 I can accept the feelings and sit with unpleasant feelings without rushing to find a counterfeit “solution” to them.

 As always, I thank you for taking good care of you!
-You’re a masterpiece in progress, and the fact that we’re even trying to progress, sets us apart from most folks who are adrift in the sea of feelings, waiting for the next breeze.
+You’re a masterpiece (masterpeace?) in progress, and the fact that we’re even trying to progress, sets us apart from most folks who are adrift in the sea of feelings, waiting for the next breeze.
 Stay in touch and stay on course.